20 Dreams: A Therapy Tool

 Encourage the client not to think too much but to instinctively pair an emotion with a picture card.
 There are no right or wrong answers.

 A client may want to put several images next to one emotion or no images next to other emotions.

 Enquire as to what the exercise was like for the client, be interested in what they found easy/hard about it.

 Ask them which emotion/images they are most interested in (if this is difficult for the client then ask about an emotion/image match which intrigued you).

-Work for a while with that emotion/image/s using I wonder language.
+Work for a while with that emotion/image/ using I wonder language.

 For example, I wonder why you matched this picture with that emotion?
 I wonder what part of the picture reminds you most of that emotion.
 I wonder what it reminds you of in your own life?

-Notice any emotions which have no images next to them, be interested in the clients experience of that emotion.
-If they have an experience invite them to draw an image themselves which would go well with that emotion.
+Notice any emotions which have no images next to them and be interested in the client's experience of that emotion.
+Invite the client to draw an image of an experience, which would go well with that emotion.